akdevservices/software-list/README.md

 - [auto-pairs](https://github.com/jiangmiao/auto-pairs) - Insert or delete brackets, parens, quotes in pair.
 - [vim-commentary](https://github.com/tpope/vim-commentary) - Comment stuff out.
 - [vim-rsi](https://github.com/tpope/vim-rsi) - Readline style insertion in Vim.
-- [vim-repeat](https://github.com/tpope/vim-repeat) - Enable repeating supported plugin maps with ".".
+- [vim-repeat](https://github.com/tpope/vim-repeat) - Enables repeating supported plugin maps with ".".
-- [vim-lion](https://github.com/tommcdo/vim-lion) - This plugin is a tool for aligning text by some character.
+- [vim-lion](https://github.com/tommcdo/vim-lion) - A tool for aligning text by some character.
 It defines some Vim operators that can be used with motion commands to align a targeted block of text.
+- [vim-easymotion](https://github.com/easymotion/vim-easymotion) - Vim motions on speed!
+- [vim-sneak](https://github.com/justinmk/vim-sneak) - Jumps to any location specified by two characters.
+- [indentLine](https://github.com/Yggdroot/indentLine) - A plugin to display the indention levels with thin vertical lines.
+- [vim-indent-guides](https://github.com/nathanaelkane/vim-indent-guides) - A plugin for visually displaying indent levels in code.
 - [vim-markology](https://github.com/jeetsukumaran/vim-markology) - This plugin provides for the visualization, navigation, and management of Vim's (marks).
 - [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim) - EditorConfig plugin for Vim.
 - [vim-sayonara](https://github.com/mhinz/vim-sayonara) - This plugin provides a single command that deletes the current buffer and handles the current window in a smart way.